-In our opinion, the financial statements present fairly, in all material respects, the financial position of Portage Regional Recreational Authority Inc. as at December 31, 2013 and the results of its operations, changes in net assets and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Portage Regional Recreational Authority Inc. as at December 31, 2014 and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.